 Despite this quantitative progress in understanding the connection between FRG and GVM, several questions remained.
-It is natural that the FRG recovers the contribution of distant states, since it introduces an external field which explicitly breaks replica symmetry and hence splits all the replicas: $u_a - u_b \neq 0$.
+It is natural that the FRG recovers the contribution of distant states, since it introduces an external field which explicitly breaks replica symmetry and, hence, splits all the replicas: $u_a - u_b \neq 0$.
 However, one would hope FRG to describe all states, not just the ones with smallest overlap.
-Further, no thermal rounding of the cusp was found which is physically surprising in view of results relating finite-temperature droplets and FRG^{22,48,49}.
-Finally, one would like to describe better the situation where the GVM yields a non-marginal 1-step RSB solution, namely the case d < 2 with short-range disorder, which includes in particular the KPZ problem with $d = 1^{50,51,52,53,54}$.

-The first aim of this paper is to compute the FRG functions from first principles in the large-N limit.
-We take advantage of the recently obtained direct relation between the field theoretic definition of the FRG function R(u) and directly observable quantities^{48,49}.
-This has allowed for a numerical determination of R(u) or the force correlator for N = 1 interfaces at T = 0 in dimensions d = 0, 1, 2, 3in Ref.
-55, as well as for the depinning problem in Refs.
-56,57.
-It was found that the numerics compares remarkably well with the $\epsilon = 4 - d$ expansion, to 1-loop, and even better to 2-loop order.
-The idea, also implemented here, is to subject the manifold, in addition to the random potential, to an external quadratic potential well $\frac{m^2}{2} \int d^d x (u(x) - v)^2$, centered at v.
-The "mass" macts as an infrared cutoff limiting the interface fluctuations.
-By measuring the free energy $\hat{V}(v)$ of the system as a function of v one obtains a random landscape whose second cumulant is the function R(v).
-More generally, if $v \to v(x)$ the whole second cumulant functional R[v] is retrieved.
+Further, no thermal rounding of the cusp was found, which is physically surprising in view of results relating finite-temperature droplets and FRG.^{22,48,49} Finally, one would like to describe better the situation where the GVM yields a non-marginal one-step RSB solution, namely, the case d < 2 with short-range disorder, which includes, in particular, the Kardar-Parisi-Zhang (KPZ) problem with $d=1.^{50-54}$ for N=1 interfaces at T=0 in dimensions d=0, 1, 2, and 3 in Ref.
+55 as well as for the depinning problem in Refs.
+56 and 57.
+It was found that the numerics compares remarkably well with the $\epsilon=4-d$ expansion, to one loop, and even better to two-loop order.
+The idea, also implemented here, is to subject the manifold, in addition to the random potential, to an external quadratic potential well $\frac{m^2}{2} \int d^d x [u(x)-v]^2$, centered at v.
+The "mass" m acts as an infrared cutoff limiting the interface fluctuations.
+By measuring the free energy $\hat{V}(v)$ of the system as a function of v, one obtains a random landscape whose second cumulant is the function R(v).
+More generally, if $v \rightarrow v(x)$, the whole second cumulant functional R[v] is retrieved.